pnp/blog/content/post/sharepoint-framework-community-call-15th-of-july-2021.md

 (Catapult Systems) \@DavidWarnerII.
 Q&A takes place in chat throughout the call.
 {{< image alt="210715-together-mode.gif" src="images/blog/sharepoint-framework-community-call-15th-of-july-2021/210715-together-mode.gif" >}}
-It\'s great to see spirits are high in the month of July!
+It's great to see spirits are high in the month of July!
 Nice to see everyone.
 See you again soon!

 **Actions:**